-The major objective of the program is to offer to talented students a highly research-oriented training that will provide them with a broad overview over the most relevant fields of neuroscience, including basicneuroscience, clinical neuroscience, cognitive neuroscience and computational neuroscience.
+The major objective of the program is to offer to talented students a highly research-oriented training that will provide them with a broad overview over the most relevant fields of neuroscience, including basic neuroscience, clinical neuroscience, cognitive neuroscience and computational neuroscience as well as applied aspects of neuroscience.
 This also includes relevant practical skills.
 The program will confront students with various levels of complexity of neural functions from molecular biology to systems neuroscience.
 A major characteristic comprises the optional training in clinical neuroscience that will familiarize students with neuropathology and aspects of neurology and will provide them with hands on information on current technical approaches applied in clinical research.

 The master program is highly research-oriented and open for national and international students.
 It lasts for two years.
-It always starts at the beginning of winter term (mid of October) and consists of four terms of 12 to 14 weeks each.
+It always starts at the beginning of winter term (usually middle of October) and consists of four terms (winter, summer, winter, summer) of 12 to 14 weeks each.
 Almost all courses are held in English.